mmiklm/mmi-php-workshop/README.md

     return $book->author->user->is($user);
 });

-// Use gate in controller method:
+// Use gate in controller method Gate::authorize('edit-book', $book);
-Gate::authorize('edit-book', $book);
 ```